knightedcodemonkey/module/docs/globals-only.md

 | ESM ➜ CJS | `import.meta.main` | `process.argv[1] === __filename` | inline check |
 | ESM ➜ CJS | other `import.meta.*` | `module.*` | no extra objects created |
 <!-- prettier-ignore-end -->

+\* In globals-only, we do not inject the CJS-style `require.resolve` helper.
+The rewrite relies on the host's native `import.meta.resolve`, whose semantics differ (URL-based, parent handling).
+Use full transforms if you need the helper that preserves CJS resolution behavior.

 ## When to use it